mywanuo/LINE_1_RACE_seq_analysis/README.md

 5. **Statistical analysis, plots**

   Further analysis is done using provided R scripts.
+Computations may require around 4GB or RAM memory.

 ## How to get LINE-specific repeatmasker library